-Making an Illinois Healthcare Power of Attorney
+What is an Illinois Medical Power of Attorney?

 The individual granting control is known as the "principal," and the individual or entity obtaining powers is called the "agent."
 Suitable for residents of Illinois, this Power of Attorney for health care can be used in Cook County, DuPage County, Lake County, and in all other parts of the state.
 All Illinois Medical PoA forms from Rocket Lawyer can be fully personalized to address your specific scenario.
 Creating this official document will provide proof to healthcare providers and other parties that your chosen representative can act in your interest.